bazelbuild/intellij/README.md

 This is an early-access version of our Bazel plugins for IntelliJ, Android Studio, and CLion.

-This code drop is for educational purposes only and is currently not kept up-to-date.
-It may not build correctly for you, and we are currently not accepting pull requests.

-In the near future the repository will be open for business with live, working code and we will start accepting contributions.
+This repository is currently updated semi-regularly.
+It's generally in a state matching the most recently uploaded plugins in the JetBrains' plugin repository.

 ## Installation

-You can find our plugin in the Jetbrains plugin repository by going to `Settings -> Browse Repositories`, and searching for `Bazel`.
+You can find our plugin in the JetBrains' plugin repository by going to `Settings -> Browse Repositories`, and searching for `Bazel`.

 ## Usage